LaunchCodeEducation/openlayers-vanilla-client/README.md

 > named exports retain their namespace when imported in another module

-There are two ways to use named exports:
+There are several ways to use named exports:

 > inline export and declaration